WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-aws-s3-glue.md

 ### Test the Apache Hive source hive agent

-LiveData Migrator automatically tests the connection to any hive agent added to ensure the details provided are valid and a metadata migration can be established.
+LiveData Migrator automatically tests the connection to any hive agent added to ensure the details provided are valid and a metadata migration can be created and run.

 To check that the configuration for the hive agent is correct: